Ion channel screening services

 Hit identification

-We support early-stage screening programmes with robust assays designed to identify and confirm active compounds against ion channel targets.
+We support early-stage screening programmes for small molecules and biologics with robust assays designed to identify and confirm active compounds against ion channel targets.

 Hit-to-lead optimisation